cmayor314/node-red-subflows-HMC5883L/README.md

 # node-red-subflows-HMC5883L
-Subflows to read information over I2C bus from HMC5883L 3-axis digital compass
+Subflows to read information from the HMC5883L 3-axis digital compass via the I2C bus

 ## Included Files: